bluelhf/sunweb-demo/README.md

 which contains the logic for creating the endpoints and registering their handlers.

 By default, several endpoints are available:
-1. `/api/toggle` - Simple plaintext echo response.
+1. `/api/toggle` - Simple plaintext response.
 2. `/api/potato` - Mutable state handler, counts requests and returns the count with the prefix `potato `.
 3. `/` - If no other contexts are matched, this endpoint serves static files from `./app/content`.